ROVI-org/thevenin/README.md

 If you run into issues with installation due to the [scikit-sundae](https://github.com/NREL/scikit-sundae) dependency, please submit an issue [here](https://github.com/NREL/scikit-sundae/issues).
 We also manage this solver package, but distribute it separately since it is not developed in pure Python.

-For those interested in setting up a developer and/or editable version of this software please see the directions available in the "Development" section of our [documentation](https://thevenin.readthedocs.io/en/latest/development).
+For those interested in setting up a developer and/or editable version of this software, please see the directions available in the "Development" section of our [documentation](https://thevenin.readthedocs.io/en/latest/development).

 ## Get Started
 The API is organized around three main classes that allow you to construct the model, define an experiment, and interact with the solution.
 A basic example for a constant-current discharge is given below.
-To learn more about the model and see more detailed examples check out the [documentation](https://thevenin.readthedocs.io/) on Read the Docs.
+To learn more about the model and see more detailed examples, check out the [documentation](https://thevenin.readthedocs.io/) on Read the Docs.
 Note that there are two interfaces to the model: `Simulation` and `Prediction`.
 These are optimized for full timeseries simulations and step-by-step state predictions, respectively.

 ```python
 import thevenin as thev